OpenVPN/openvpn-build/README.md

     $ sbuild-shell trusty-amd64
     # apt-get build-dep openvpn
     --- snip ---

+For Debian 8 you will additionally need to

+    # apt-get install libsystemd-daemon-dev

+Finally exit the schroot with

     # exit

 It is a good idea to try to build OpenVPN manually inside the schroot first and